cuvva/terms/privacy.md

 Bear in mind that if you've bought a policy with us, we may not be able to delete your account when you ask.
 We need to keep your data for at least seven years from when your most recent policy expired.
 That's in case of any future claims against you, any disputes, or anything else meaning we need to show records of your cover.

-There may be other reasons why we won't be able to delete your account even where you haven't bought a policy; for example any disputes, or for the detection and prevention of fraud.
+There may be other reasons why we won't be able to delete your account where you haven't bought a policy; for example any disputes, or for the detection and prevention of fraud.

-In other cases and wherever we can, we will delete your account upon your request.
-By doing so, your personal data will be removed from our live systems.
-Your data will still exist in the electronic ether, but it will have been put beyond use.
-This means that your data would be far more difficult for us to access, and we will have no intention to use or access it again.
-There may be rare cases where we need to retrieve such archived information, for example if we're required to by a court order.
+In other cases and wherever we can, we'll delete your account upon your request.
+This will mean that all of your data is removed from our live systems.
+Your data will still exist in our archive.
+But we will have marked your records so that they appear to have never existed.

 ### Right to object